vasilurumovv/cdk-vanity-numbers/README.md

 The short time and the upcoming deadline made me put some constrains on the project in order to present a MVP.
 What I would like to improve:

-- The algorithm behind generating best vanity numbers currently transforms only the last 4 digits of the number into characters.
-The way I choose which are the best vanity numbers is by looking up into hardcoded list of words.
+- Currently the algorithm behind generating best vanity numbers transforms only the last 4 digits of the number into characters.
+There is great opportunity to improve the algorithm and transform and suggest vanity numbers including all the phone digits.

+- The way I choose which are the best vanity numbers is by looking up into hardcoded list of words.
 To improve that we can later on use word dictionary plugin or get many words from other sources.

 - I would definetely split the generating vanity numbers Lambda function into multiple scripts.

+- Build the whole project by using the IDE in Cloud9 panel.

 - Take into consideration roles, policies and permissions.